Ignorance is bliss

 The first hurdle that needs to be cleared is recognising that without just going for it, taking a chance, you’re going to remain stuck.

-And you can deal with, and take advantage of a lack of knowledge.
+And you can deal with, and even take advantage of a lack of knowledge.

 Procrastination because of a never-ending quest for information-gathering and the feeling that “you’re-almost-but-not-quite” ready, causes inertia that gets nothing done.